| LINKTYPE_ name

 All 64 bytes of the header are present.
 All fields in the header are in

-number, or for the section of the pcap-ng file, as specified by the
+byte order is the byte order for the section of the pcapng file, as

-Section Header Block.
-For isochronous transfers, the ndesc
+specified by the Section Header Block.
+For isochronous transfers, the

-field specifies the number of isochronous descriptors that follow.
+ndesc field specifies the number of isochronous descriptors

 |